SethMMorton/natsort/README.rst

 ``natsort`` comes with a shell script that is described below.
 You can also execute ``natsort`` from the command line with ``python -m natsort``.

-There exists another natural sorting package for python called `naturalsort <https://pypi.python.org/pypi/naturalsort>`_.
-You may prefer this package if you wish to only sort version numbers.

 Problem Statement
 -----------------